CavalryX/rochambeau/README.md

 Barf...

 ### Tkinter is Nice
-The author of this code is not.
-Nonetheless the solution is pretty simple.
+The solution is pretty simple.
 A few button widgets for selections, quitting the application, and refreshing the game.
 A text widget for the outcome of the game.
 And yeah... that's pretty much it.
 Some frame widgets were used for spacing and organization.

 ### The UI Code
 ```